ALEKS Corporation—McGraw Hill

 ALEKS costs $20 per month.

 Students can receive college credit for American Council on Education (ACE) credit-recommended ALEKS courses.
 To receive credit, a student must assess at 70% or greater on the course material for an ACE credit-recommended ALEKS course and be registered with the ACE Credit Online Transcript System.
 Once ALEKS and ACE have confirmed the student’s completed work in ALEKS, an ACE transcript is provided.
-The ACE transcript can then be used to request up to three semester hours of college credit per course at educational institutions that grant credit for ACE credit-recommended courses.
+The can then be used to request up to three semester hours of college credit per course at educational institutions that grant credit for ACE credit-recommended courses.

 Courses Offered for College Credit